 - Evaluate suitability of chemicals and materials for applications like batteries or fuel cells based on chemical and physical properties

 What to expect in class

 Video and audio lectures paired with facilitated notes, readings, quizzes, labs, Active Learning In Chemistry for Engineers (ALICE) content mastery activities, and exams

 Exams and grading

 This course appears on your transcript identically to how it appears on the transcript of an enrolled ASU student who has taken the course on one of ASU’s campuses.

-This course satisfies 4 credit hours toward the Natural Science - Quantitative (SQ) General Studies requirement at Arizona State University.
+This course includes a lab and satisfies 4 credit hours toward the Natural Science - Quantitative (SQ) General Studies requirement at Arizona State University.
 It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.